 To the Patient: You must present this card to the pharmacist along with your prescription to participate in this program.
-If you have any questions regarding your eligibility or benefits, or if you wish to discontinue your participation, call the LATUDA Savings Card program at 1-855-5LATUDA (1-855-552-8832) (8:00 am–8:00 pm EST, Monday–Friday).
-When you use this card, you are certifying that you have read the enclosed program rules, regulations, and terms and conditions; you have not submitted and will not submit a claim for reimbursement under any federal, state or other governmental programs for this prescription; if you are Medicare eligible, you are not enrolled in an employer-sponsored health plan or prescription drug plan for retirees; and you will otherwise comply with the terms above.
+If you have any questions regarding your eligibility or benefits, or if you wish to discontinue your participation, call Sunovion Answers at 1-855-5LATUDA (1-855-552-8832) anytime between 8 AM–12 midnight ET.
+By using this card, you are certifying that you understand the enclosed program rules, regulations, and terms and conditions; you have not submitted and will not submit a claim for reimbursement under any federal, state, or other governmental program for this prescription or where otherwise prohibited by law in your state; and you will otherwise comply with the terms mentioned herein.

-Cerebrovascular Adverse Reactions, Including Stroke: In placebo-controlled trials with risperidone, aripiprazole, and olanzapine in elderly subjects with dementia, there was a higher incidence of cerebrovascular adverse reactions (cerebrovascular accidents and transient ischemic attacks) including fatalities compared to placebo-treated subjects.
+Cerebrovascular Adverse Reactions, Including Stroke: In clinical trials, elderly subjects with dementia randomized to risperidone, aripiprazole, and olanzapine had a higher incidence of stroke and transient ischemic attack, including fatal stroke.
 LATUDA is not approved for the treatment of patients with dementia-related psychosis.

 Dyslipidemia: Undesirable alterations in lipids have been observed in patients treated with atypical antipsychotics.

 Weight Gain: Weight gain has been observed with atypical antipsychotic use.
 Clinical monitoring of weight is recommended.

 Hyperprolactinemia: As with other drugs that antagonize dopamine D2 receptors, LATUDA elevates prolactin levels.
 Galactorrhea, amenorrhea, gynecomastia, and impotence have been reported in patients receiving prolactin-elevating compounds.